ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 **Retained**: The payroll amount that is retained from players no longer on a team in a specified year
 **Buried**: The payroll amount that is dedicated to players not on the major league roster (minor league players)
 **Suspended**: The payroll amount that is dedicated to players suspended in a specified year
-**Average.Age**: The avereage age of all the players on a specified team
+**Average.Age**: The average age of all the players on a specified team
 **Payroll.Percent.Change**: The payroll percent change from the previous year for the specified team
 **Diff_From_League_Avg_Payroll**: Tells the difference between a team's total payroll and the league average payroll
 **Payroll.Ranking**: Payroll rank for specified team in specified season (1 is highest payroll 30 is lowest)